Related Products: Signature Manager Exchange Edition | Signature Manager Outlook Edition | Template Editor

-Tables are a great way to build and control the signature design, using rows, columns and padding to add space and, give the signature template a professional feel to it.
+Tables are a great way to build and control the signature design, using rows, columns and padding to add space and, give the signature template a professional feel.

 The tables can be found at the top of the template editor window, under the table icon.

-Contact Block - A Smart Table containing contact numbers and email address, with labels and several layout options.
+Contact Block - A smart table containing contact numbers and email addresses, with labels and several layout options.

 Smart Table - A smart table is optimised for common layout tasks, such as creating contact blocks, business cards and other groups of information.
-Smart Tables are used with Active Directory Fields with options to suppress a table row if the field is empty
+Smart tables are used with Active Directory fields with options to suppress the table row if the field is empty.

-HTML Table - Used to create simple to the more complex of layouts, allowing total control of how the signature appears.
-Also one of the easiest options to work with when building Email Signature Templates.
+HTML Table - Used to create simple to more complex layouts, allowing total control of how the signature appears.
+It's also one of the easiest options to work with when building Email Signature Templates.

-The Contact Block is automatically selected when opening up the Table selection window. it is a Smart Table containing contact numbers and email address, with labels and several layout options.
-It is the first in the list, of the Smart Table category.
-You can style the fields using the field properties while creating the contact bock.
+The Contact Block is automatically selected when opening up the Table selection window.
+It is a Smart Table containing contact numbers and email addresses, with labels and several layout options.
+It is the first in the list of the Smart Table category.
+You can style the fields using the field properties while creating the contact block.
 Also, by using the table properties you can create space and apply further formatting if this is required.

-This will open another window to select the fields you would like to use.
-Telephone Number, Fax, Mobile, Email as hyperlink and Web page as hyperlink are already listed as usable fields.
+- This will open another window from which you can select the fields you would like to use; such as Telephone Number, Fax, Mobile, Email as hyperlink and Web page as a hyperlink - these are usable fields.

-The list of fields are all the available fields that you can use, in the Contact Block.
+- The Field drop-down displays all the available fields that you can use, in the Contact Block.

 Font Styles and Field Properties

-Clicking on the arrows near to the Telephone Number Label and the Telephone Number field, you will be able to style the fields with fonts, colours, font sizes etc. this will then be replicated in the preview of the signature itself.
+- Click on the arrows near the Telephone number Label and the Telephone Number field.
+This will allow you to style the fields with fonts, colours, font sizes and so on, this will then be replicated in the preview of the signature itself.

 This is the default layout of the Contact Block, with the fields tabular and close to the labels.

-The Table properties allow you to have further control of the formatting, styling and display of the contact block.
-The properties are displayed on the right hand side, once the contact block has been clicked on.
+Table properties allow you to have further control of the formatting, styling and display of the contact block.
+The properties are displayed on the right-hand side, once the contact block has been clicked on.

-Here you can set the Appearance, which controls the fonts and sizes of the block, however if you have set the fonts on the fields, this will can be left empty.
+- Here you can set the Appearance, which controls the fonts and sizes of the block, however, if you have set the fonts on the fields, this will be left empty.

-Under the Field Category, you can edit the font and font styling of the fields, each drop down arrow expands the label and field for further editing.
+- In the Fields category, you can edit the font and font styling of the fields.
+Each drop-down arrow expands the label and field for further editing.

-You can also add spacing to the cells, by using padding using the Custom Style box, in each of the labels, with the code padding-right: ; with a px value inserted.
+You can also add spacing to the cells by using padding, in Custom Style.
+In each of the labels, with the code padding-right: ; with a px value inserted.

-In Layout category, under Arrangement you can control how the fields are aligned, and displayed in the design used.
+- In the Layout category, under Arrangement, you can control how the fields are aligned and displayed in the design used.